 Abstract

-There has been significant interest towards highly tunable resonators for on-demand frequency selection in modern communication systems.
+There has been significant interest toward highly tunable resonators for on-demand frequency selection in modern communication systems.
 Here, we report highly tunable electrostatically actuated silicon-based nanomechanical resonators.
-In-plane doubly-clamped bridges, slightly curved as shallow arches due to residual stresses, are fabricated using standard electron beam lithography and surface nanomachining.
-The resonators are designed such that the effect of mid-plane stretching dominates the softening effect of the electrostatic force.
+In-plane doubly clamped bridges, slightly curved as shallow arches due to residual stresses are fabricated using standard electron beam lithography and surface nanomachining.
+The resonators are designed such that the effect of midplane stretching dominates the softening effect of the electrostatic force.
 This is achieved by controlling the gap-to-thickness ratio and by exploiting the initial curvature of the structure from fabrication.
-We demonstrate considerable increase in the resonance frequency of nanoresonators with the dc bias voltages up to 108% for 180 nm thick structures with a transduction gap of 1 $mu$ m separating them from the driving/sensing electrodes.
+We demonstrate considerable increase in the resonance frequency of nanoresonators with the dc bias voltages up to 108% for 180 nm thick structures with a transduction gap of 1 μm separating them from the driving/sensing electrodes.
 The experimental results are found in good agreement with those of a nonlinear analytical model based on the Euler-Bernoulli beam theory.
-As a potential application, we demonstrate a tunable narrow band-pass filter using two electrically coupled nanomechanical arch resonators with varied dc bias voltages.
+As a potential application, we demonstrate a tunable narrow bandpass filter using two electrically coupled nanomechanical arch resonators with varied dc bias voltages.

 Original language | English (US) |